slopezpereyra/slopezpereyra.github.io/_posts/2025-12-31-AReflectionInspiredByASmallAchievement.md

 Now I look at those old judges with eyes more mature.
-Most are blinded by the pursuit of money, which is their only value; others have lost themselves, like most people do, to self-betrayal; they grind and toil and crawl in a desperate pursuit of accumulation.
+Most are blinded by the pursuit of money, which is their only value; others have lost themselves, like most people do, to self-betrayal; they grind and toil and crawl in a desperate pursuit of comfort.
 You will never hear them say a word of self-reflection, all about them screams self-satisfaction.
 They have not turned their lives around, because the world they've built is so crooked that they think they are standing straight,